Alex Gerko

 Alexander Gerko (born 3 December 1979) is a Russian-born British billionaire financial trader and founder of XTX Markets based in the United Kingdom.
 Gerko has a Ph.D. in mathematics and wrote several research papers, including one that tested market timing for trading.
-As of September 2025, his net worth is estimated at US$13.4 billion according to the Bloomberg Billionaires Index.
+As of 2026, his net worth is estimated at US$17.1 billion according to the Bloomberg Billionaires Index and Forbes.

 Career

 Born in Russia to a Russian Jewish family, he holds a bachelor's degree and a master's degree in mathematics from Moscow State University; a PhD in mathematics from the same institution, a master of economics from the New Economic School, and a master's degree from the Independent University of Moscow.
 Initially, Gerko began his career trading equities at Deutsche Bank in 2004 before transitioning into foreign exchange trading.

 In 2009, he joined GSA Capital, a UK-based hedge fund, where he stayed until 2015.

 In January 2015, Gerko founded XTX Markets, an algorithmic trading company that uses algorithms to trade the difference in market prices across a variety of venues.
 Gerko holds a 75 per cent interest in the company.

 In 2022, the company reported a 64% increase in profits to £1.1 billion.

 Gerko set up a family office called Cromulon Capital in 2024.